Hysterectomy is the surgical

 Please note that the Hysterectomy prices listed on FlyMedi are the average price for Hysterectomy procedures.
 Clinics may ask you to provide them with specific information about your medical condition in order to provide you a detailed cost estimate for Hysterectomy procedures.
 To receive a personalized Hysterectomy quote, please click HERE.

 Hysterectomy is the surgical removal of the uterus.
-During this procedure the fallopian tubes, ovaries and cervix may be removed as well, along with other surrounding tissue.
+Fallopian tubes, ovaries, and cervix may be removed as well throughout this operation, together with other surrounding tissue.

-Hysterectomy surgery is the most common gynaecological procedure – over 600.000 procedures are performed yearly in the United States alone.
-Hysterectomy surgery can also be performed before or as a part of sex reassignment surgery for trans men.
-It is usually performed in conjunction with hormone replacement therapy in order to remove any organs which produce female hormones.
+The most common gynecological procedure is hysterectomy surgery – over 600.000 operations are carried out yearly in the United States only.
+Hysterectomy operation could also be carried out before or as a part of sex reassignment operation for trans men.
+It is generally performedin conjunction with hormone replacement.

-Hysterectomy surgery is recommended for women suffering from one or more of the following health problems:
+Hysterectomy surgery is prescribed for women experiencing one or more of the following medical problems:

-● Uterine fibrosis which can cause bleeding, pain or other health problems
+● Uterine fibrosis which can show bleeding, pain or other medical problems

 ● Uterine prolapsed – sliding of the uterus into the vaginal canal